Perdiccas: Family background and early life

 According to the 2nd-century historian Arrian, Perdiccas was the son of the Macedonian nobleman Orontes, a descendant of the independent princes of the Macedonian province of Orestis.
 While Perdiccas' actual date of birth is unknown, he would seem to have been of a similar age to Alexander; historian Tristan Hughes estimated that he was born around 361 BC and historian Waldemar Heckel described him as younger than Ptolemy, son of Lagus.
 He had a younger brother called Alcetas and a sister, Atalante, who married Attalus.
 Perdiccas may have had, through some distant relation, blood of the Argead royal family.

 Little is known of Perdiccas' youth, but he was probably brought to the Macedonian court in Pella to serve as page like many other young nobles alongside Alexander.
 (Note: Writer Alex Rowson argued that Perdiccas was "probably" among the royal pages who were educated alongside Alexander by Aristotle at Mieza, allowing him to befriend the prince.)
 In 336 BC, when Pausanias assassinated King Philip II of Macedon, the father of Alexander the Great, Perdiccas was among those who chased the assassin down and killed him.

-An anecdote reports that Perdiccas once went into the cave of a lioness who had recently gave birth, and stole two of its cubs.
+An anecdote reports that Perdiccas once went into the cave of a lioness who had recently given birth, and stole two of its cubs.
 Another tells a story of his fondness for exercise, along with his fellow Orestian and successor, Craterus.